-If you are dropping a course after the close of the regular registration period, you must drop the course with a signed drop form submitted to Student Services.
-100% of the charges associated with a course will be removed if you formally drop that course within the refund period.
-Students who officially drop from a full term (11 week) course during the first week of the term will receive a refund.
-No charges will be removed for a withdrawal (official or unofficial, partial or complete) after the refund period.
+You may drop a course after the close of the regular registration period either online or with a signed drop form submitted to Student Services.
+100% of the charges associated with that coures will be removed if you drop within the refund period.
+After the refund period (first week of the term), you may not use the online feature to withdraw from classes.
+No charges will be removed for a withdrawl (official or unofficial, partial or complete) after the refund period.